 - L.L.C.

 A comma may be used after the business name and before the designator.
-“Magnolia State Crafts LLC” and “Magnolia State Crafts, LLC” are both acceptable.
+“Magnolia State Crafts LLC” and “Magnolia State Crafts, LLC” are acceptable.

 Step 2: Appoint a Mississippi Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role, some hire a registered agent service.
+Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Mississippi LLC Certificate of Formation

-Future effective date: If you want the LLC to start on today’s date, leave the field blank.
-If you want to delay the LLC start to a date in the future, enter a date less than 90 days in the future to start.
+Future effective date: If you want the LLC to start today, leave the field blank.
+If you want to delay the LLC’s start date in the future, enter a date less than 90 days in the future to start.

-Some will delay the LLC start date if they aren’t ready to go but want to get the filing out of the way, or if they are close to the end of a calendar year and want to delay until the following year so they won’t have to file business taxes.
+Some will delay the LLC start date if they aren’t ready to go but want to get the filing out of the way or if they are close to the end of a calendar year and want to delay until the following year so they won’t have to file business taxes.

 Under the title, there are three options – Manager, Member, and Organizer.
 The definitions of these are: